1976 World Series

 This World Series was the first in which the designated hitter rule, which had been introduced in the AL three years prior, was in effect; it was used for all games (for the first ten years, the use of the DH alternated; in even-numbered years, it was used in all games, in odd-numbered years, it was not used; starting in 1986, the DH was used only in games played at the AL representative's park).
 The use of the DH wound up benefiting the Reds, who were able to get utility infielder Dan Driessen's bat in the lineup.
 Driessen hit .357 with one home run.
 Elliott Maddox, Carlos May, and Lou Piniella shared the role for the Yankees.
 Game 1, played at Cincinnati's Riverfront Stadium, marked the first time the DH was used in a NL ballpark.
 Game 2, also at Riverfront Stadium, was the first World Series weekend game to be scheduled at night.

+Reds catcher Johnny Bench was named the World Series MVP.
+Bench batted .533 with 8 hits, 6 RBIs and two home runs and also scored 4 runs.